 Major InitiativesMajor initiatives (2)

-ServicesSoil health (6) Water protection (3) Air quality (5) Ecosystem protection (1) Optimal water management (2) Fertilizer management (5) Pest, weed, and disease control (10) Animal welfare (3) Organic farming (4) Environmental regulations (1)
+ServicesSoil health (6) Water protection (3) Air quality (7) Ecosystem protection (1) Optimal water management (3) Fertilizer management (6) Pest, weed, and disease control (14) Animal welfare (6) Food safety and quality (1) Organic farming (5) Environmental regulations (2) Coexisting in an agricultural environment (1)

 The overall aim of this research is to assess the exposure of workers in conventional and alternative egg production facilities to dust and bio-aerosols, and to characterize the respiratory health risks they face.